Stability Shelter

 Payment and Enrollment

-The Recovery phase of the program is available at no cost.
+The First phase of the program is available at no cost for those with no income.
 If residents have a source of income, they pay a sliding scale occupancy fee between $50 and $250 per month.
-New residents are enrolled in the Recovery phase only on Mondays – Thursdays from 8am to 2pm.
-Please complete our referral form or schedule an enrollment appointment by contacting Andrew Crawford at 502.584.6543, Ext.
-104.
+New residents are enrolled in the Recovery phase only on Mondays – Fridays from 8am to 2pm.
+Please complete our referral form or schedule an enrollment appointment by contacting Andrew Glause at 502.584.6543 Walk ins are available at above hours.

-The second and final phase of the program, LifeChange: Transition, is for men who have successfully completed the Recovery phase.
-The Transition phase lasts up to one year and serves up to 10 men at a time.
+The second phase of the program, LifeChange: Phase 2, is for men who have successfully completed the Recovery phase.
+The Second phase lasts up to one year and serves up to 10 men at a time.

-• Private, on-site efficiency apartment with a bed, restroom, and kitchenette
+• Dual-Occupancy, on-site efficiency apartment with a bed, shared restroom, and kitchenette

 • Three meals a day